“I think it’s really important that people keep signing up to these type of trials to push research forward.”

 A study looking at a combination of treatments for weight and muscle loss in people with lung or pancreatic cancer (pre MENAC)

-In this study, researchers are looking at possible treatments for cachexia.
-These are
+In this study, researchers looked at possible treatments for cachexia.
+These were:

 non steroidal anti inflammatory drugcalled celecoxib